An actively growing suburb in the heart of Hamilton County

 Welcome to your low-maintenance retreat in Carmel, IN.
 This charming condo offers a unique opportunity for luxury living with an included Social Membership to The Bridgewater Club!
 Key Highlights: Dual Primary Suites: Perfect for roommates, guests, or a convenient home office setup.
 The upper floor features two large Primary Bedrooms, both with ensuite bathrooms and walk-in closets.
 A dedicated

-Welcome to one of the most beautiful properties in Hamilton County!
-Your new home welcomes you into a warm an inviting space that allows views of the grounds in every space.
+Your opportunity to own one of the most beautiful properties in Hamilton County is right here!
+Your new home welcomes you into a warm and inviting space that allows views of the grounds from every room.
 You can just feel the love as you enjoy coffee in the morning, in the cozy sitting room off the main entrance.
-Enjoy family and friends gathering in the large family room and serve the most delicious dinners in the grand
+Enjoy family and friends gathering in the large family room and serve delicious

 40 Acres ready for your vision.
 The opportunity to build your own home or farm.
 Or devolve the land for several homes, (variance would be required to build more than one home).
 The property sits in both Noblesville and Wayne Twp.
 This wonderful parcel is close to everything yet has a sense of privacy.